Hel semesterbostad

 Please bring outdoor/beach towels if you wish to take them with you on day trips.

-Waitrose and Tesco deliver to the area on a daily basis if you want to pre order and have your groceries delivered
+Waitrose and Tesco deliver to the area on a daily basis if you want to pre order and have your groceries delivered - the local village shop is a few minutes away and is open 6 days a week

 Outdoor Description

 To the rear of the property is a large open space overlooking the Exmoor hills.
-A small bistro table and chairs is directly outside the kitchen bi-fold doors, plus a further large patio area and more seating just a short walk across the garden which also has a fire-pit/bbq for al fresco dining.
+A small bistro table and chairs is directly outside the kitchen bi-fold doors, plus a further large patio area and more seating just a short walk across the garden which also has a large Kadai fire-pit/bbq for al fresco dining.

 Secure locked cycle storage is also available on request.